NFL DFS picks, Patriots vs. Chargers: Daily Fantasy lineups for 'Sunday Night Football'

-NFL DFS, Patriots vs. Chargers: Top daily Fantasy lineups on FanDuel, DraftKings for 'Sunday Night Football'
+NFL DFS, Patriots vs. Chargers: Daily Fantasy lineup advice on FanDuel, DraftKings for 'Sunday Night Football'

 DFS millionaire Mike McClure shares his Wild Card NFL DFS picks for Chargers vs. Patriots on 'Sunday Night Football'